zulip/zulip/templates/zerver/api/get-all-streams.md

 {generate_code_example|get-all-streams|fixture}

-An example of a JSON response for when the user is not authorized to use the `include_all_active` parameter:
+An example JSON response for when the user is not authorized to use the `include_all_active` parameter (i.e. because they are not an organization administrator):

 {generate_code_example|user-not-authorized-error|fixture}